ChazzyChazz18/oriontek_test/README.md

 - fetch customers data from an API
 - show the list of customers
 - acess to the detail of a customer
-- edit customer information (even though it does not let you do the actual edit)
+- edit customer information (pending)

 Also:

-- it was done trying to fulfill the SOLID principles and Clean Code
+- it was done with the SOLID principles and Clean Code in mind
 - it has a structured file organization